SimonDMurray/utils/README.md

 add_assignee.sh - adds a new file to each ticket in our teams ticket structure with the information on who the jira ticket is assigned to

 wget_parallel.sh - parallelises downloading files using wget and xargs

+bz2_to_gz.sh - parallelises the conversion of bz2 to gz